 Our actual liquidity and capital funding requirements depend on numerous factors, including our operating results, our actual level of capital expenditures, general economic conditions, and the cost of capital, as well as other factors described in "Item 1A.
 Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2022 filed with the Securities and Exchange Commission ("SEC") on February 22, 2023.
 Since the amount of mortgage financing available for our communities is generally dependent on their appraised values and performance, decreases in their appraised values, including due to adverse changes in real estate market conditions, or their performance, could result in available mortgage refinancing amounts that are less than the communities' maturing indebtedness.
 In addition, our inability to satisfy underwriting criteria for individual communities may limit our access to our historical lending sources for such communities, including Fannie Mae and Freddie Mac.
 Due to lower operating performance of our communities, generally, resulting from the COVID-19 pandemic, during 2021 and 2022 we sought and obtained non-agency mortgage financings to partially refinance maturing Freddie Mac and Fannie Mae indebtedness.
-We have completed the refinancing of all of our mortgage debt maturities due in the next twelve months.
-Additionally, 13% of our owned communities were unencumbered by mortgage debt as of June 30, 2023.
+As of September 30, 2023, 13% of our owned communities were unencumbered by mortgage debt.

 The \$257.1 million principal amount of debt maturing in September 2024 is secured by non-recourse first mortgages on 47 communities that are part of a common pool that also secures additional outstanding mortgage debt with a later maturity.
 We expect to refinance the \$257.1 million mortgage debt before the date it matures.
-We may need to utilize a portion of our current liquidity to repay a portion of the principal amount in connection with such transaction.
+We expect to utilize a portion of our current liquidity to repay a portion of the principal amount in connection with such transaction.
 The terms and amount of such refinancing will depend on various factors, including the appraised values and performance of the communities securing the indebtedness and macroeconomic factors.